TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Dec 6

+* Shotgun has been rebalanced from 17 pellets down to 9.
+The damage each pellet does has been scaled so the total damage remains the same.
+* Shotgun damage falloff minimum distance has been increased slightly.

 ## Update for Nov 29

 * Power nodes now always show their status on the minimap (unbuilt, building, under attack)